Driving in Italy

 Save some of the headaches and trouble of finding your way by knowing where you're going in the first place.
 Simple, no?

-Also, directional road signs in Italy are funny.
-Sometimes they do mention route numbers, but very rarely (or at least, not with the regularity one is used to driving in the U.S. or Canada).
 Knowing the route you want is useful, but not nearly so useful as knowing what towns are on that route.
 This is because road signs at a turnings will point toward towns that lie in each direction.

 Here's the tricky part.
 You never know which towns it will mention.
 Sometimes it will be just one town, or a group of two to three that all lie in that direction, or sometimes a whole list of a half-dozen.

-More confusingly, you never know whether the town(s) listed will be: (a) the next blip of a hamlet the road passes through, (b) the next major town down that road, (c) the provincial capital down the line a ways, (d) the name of the town (could be big, could be tiny) that sits at the next intersection of another major (or maybe minor) road, (e) the regional capital 100 miels down the pike, (f) some other major city 250 miles away, or (g) Rome.
+More confusingly, you never know whether the town(s) listed will be: (a) the next blip of a hamlet the road passes through, (b) the next major town down that road, (c) the provincial capital down the line a ways, (d) the name of the town (could be big, could be tiny) that sits at the next intersection of another major (or maybe minor) road, (e) the regional capital 100 miles down the pike, (f) some other major city 250 miles away, or (g) Rome.

 This is where the map comes in.
 Take a good look at the next road you need, and memorize the names of all those towns lying along it that might potentially be on the signs (the next dot or two on the map, the first big dot down the road a ways, the really big dot at the end of the road, etc.)

 [In a further wrinkle, sometimes the next big town down the road will not appear on the signs at all, and this is out of spite.
 I kid you not.
-If two neighborhing towns or cities are historical rivals, with several hundreds years of mutual enmity seething between them, they will sometiems refuse to acknowledge each other's existence on road signs.
+If two neighboring towns or cities are historical rivals, with several hundreds years of mutual enmity seething between them, they will sometimes refuse to acknowledge each other's existence on road signs.
 For example, it was only recently that Lucca and Pisa—which are only 16 miles apart—started posting road signs on how to get from one to the other.
 Of course, the municipalities can only ignore one another on signs under their direct control (usually local and provincial roads).
 This doesn't stop locals from blacking out their rival's name when it appears on signs for regional or state roads.
 Welcome to Italy!]

-Don't be a temptress/temptor
+Don't be a temptress/tempter

 Never leave anything visible in the car when you park it.
 When you check into a hotel, take all of your luggage in with you, even if you won't need it.
 This advice goes doubly in Naples.